oracle/weblogic-kubernetes-operator/documentation/staging/content/managing-domains/domain-lifecycle/scaling.md

   ...
 ```
 ##### Updating the Domain directly
-To scale a WebLogic cluster, that does not reference a Cluster resource or the Cluster resource does not have the `.spec.replicas` field specified, modify the value of the `replicas` field of a Domain by using the `kubectl edit` command.
+To scale every WebLogic cluster in a domain that does not have a corresponding Cluster resource, or that has a Cluster resource which does not specify a `cluster.spec.replicas` field, modify the `domain.spec.replicas` using the `kubectl edit` command:
-{{% notice note %}}
-The `domain.spec.replicas` field is the default `replicas` for all clusters in a domain.
-It affects any WebLogic clusters that do not have a corresponding Cluster resource and any WebLogic clusters with a Cluster resource that do not have the `.spec.replicas` field specified.
-{{% /notice %}}
-For example:

 ```shell
 $ kubectl edit domain domain1 -n [namespace]
 ```